AET-HEA-Nucleation/Supplementary-Data-Codes/README.md

 Folder: [1_Measured_data](./1_Measured_data)

-This folder contains experimental images after denoising and alignment as well as their corresponding tilt angles for the 25 high entropy nanoparticles (named HEA1 - HEA25).
+This folder contains experimental images after denoising and alignment as well as their corresponding tilt angles for the 25 high entropy alloy nanoparticles (named HEA1 - HEA25).

 ### 2. The REal Space Iterative REconstruction (RESIRE) Package